deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

 - The latest version of the NuGet package (or one of its dependencies) has a vulnerability.
 - The NuGet package is no longer maintained, so there is no new version to update to.
-- Newer versions of the NuGet package (or one of its dependencies) have a breaking change that would require significant code changes, and you do not have the time or resources to dedicate to making and testing those changes.
+- Newer versions of the NuGet package (or one of its dependencies) have a breaking change that would require significant code changes, and you do not have the time or resources to dedicate to making and testing those changes right now.

 ### When updating the NuGet package is not a viable solution